-Everytown for Gun Safety Support Fund worked with health economist and researcher Ted R. Miller and the Pacific Institute for Research and Evaluation (PIRE) to update PIRE’s costing model of the economic cost of gun violence in the United States.
-PIRE’s well-documented Injury Cost Model1Bruce A. Lawrence et al., “The Consumer Product Safety Commission’s Revised Injury Cost Model” (Pacific Institute for Research and Evaluation, February 2018), https://bit.ly/2S5pXPB. was used to estimate the societal costs of medical treatment, work loss, and quality-of-life loss resulting from fatal and nonfatal firearm injuries by state.
-The medical and work-loss components of the Injury Cost Model form the backbone of the CDC’s Web-based Injury Statistics Query and Reporting System (WISQARS) injury costs2https://www.cdc.gov/injury/wisqars/overview/cost_of_injury.html.
-The online tool (Cost of Injury Reports application) will generate different results than presented here.
-The online tool was last updated in 2014 and uses 2010 dollars, 2010 fatal injuries from the CDC, and 2010 nonfatal injuries from the National Electronic Injury Surveillance System (NEISS) All Injury Program operated by the US Consumer Product Safety Commission. used to calculate the costs of injuries in the United States from a variety of different causes, including, but not limited to, firearms.
+Everytown for Gun Safety Support Fund worked with the leading health economist researching the cost of gun violence, Ted R. Miller, and other researchers at the Pacific Institute for Research and Evaluation (PIRE), notably David I. Swedler and Bruce A. Lawrence, as well as Kathryn Schnippel Bistline and Erica Jade Mullen, to update PIRE’s costing model of the economic cost of gun violence in the United States.
+PIRE’s well-documented Injury Cost Model1Bruce A. Lawrence et al., “The Consumer Product Safety Commission’s Revised Injury Cost Model,” Pacific Institute for Research and Evaluation, February 2018, https://www.cpsc.gov/s3fs-public/ICM-2018-Documentation.pdf; Bruce A. Lawrence and Ted R. Miller, “Quality of Life Loss Estimation Methods for the WISQARS Cost of Injury Module,” Pacific Institute for Research and Evaluation, January 2020, https://www.cdc.gov/injury/wisqars/pdf/pire_wisqars_cost_injury_quality_life_loss_estimation_methods-508.pdf. has been used to estimate the societal costs of medical treatment, work loss, and quality of life loss resulting from fatal and nonfatal firearm injuries by state.
+The medical and work-loss components of the Injury Cost Model form the backbone of the CDC’s Web-based Injury Statistics Query and Reporting System (WISQARS) injury costs2The CDC’s online tool—WISQARS Cost of Injury—uses 2020 fatal injuries from the CDC and 2020 nonfatal injuries from the National Electronic Injury Surveillance System–All Injury Program (NEISS-AIP) operated by the US Consumer Product Safety Commission.
+This tool generates different results from those presented here because it omits some information on nonfatal firearms hospitalizations.
+In the face of increasing scrutiny of the reliability of this data, the CDC has not published complete information on firearms injuries on its website.
+Everytown for Gun Safety strongly supports equipping the CDC with the funds necessary to thoroughly measure and examine gun violence. used to calculate the costs of injuries in the United States from a variety of different causes, including, but not limited to, firearms.

 Figure 1.
 Calculating the cost of gun violence

-Calculating Firearm Injuries and Deaths
+Calculating Firearm Deaths and Injuries

-ICD-10 cause codes included are7 World Health Organization, International Statistical Classification of Diseases and Related Health Problems, 10th Revision, (Geneva: World Health Organization, 2012), https://icd.who.int/browse10/2016/en.
+ICD-10 cause codes included are:5World Health Organization, International Statistical Classification of Diseases and Related Health Problems, 10th Revision (Geneva: World Health Organization, 2012), https://icd.who.int/browse10/2016/en.

 - W32–W34 (accidental discharge of firearms)